kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 This approach allows users to leverage Kubernetes' native namespace-based RBAC if they wish to restrict access to certain clusters within the inventory.

-However, if a cluster inventory represents a ClusterSet, all its ClusterProfile objects MUST be part of the same clusterSet and namespace must be used as the grouping mechanism.
-In addition, the namespace must have a label with the key "clusterset.multicluster.x-k8s.io" and the value as the name of the clusterSet.
+However, if a cluster inventory represents a ClusterSet, all its ClusterProfile objects MUST be part of that clusterSet.

 #### Uniqueness of the ClusterProfile object
 While there are no strict requirements, we recommend that there is only one ClusterProfile object representing any member cluster on a hub cluster.

-However, a ClusterProfile object can only be in one ClusterSet since the namespace sameness property is transitive, therefore it can only be in the namespace of that clusterSet if it is in a ClusterSet.
+A ClusterProfile object may be associated with multiple ClusterSets; its memberships are expressed with the `clusterset.k8s.io` property.

 ### Risks and Mitigations